This article will show you how to create a 3D online globe using MapTiler Engine.

 Then, set the correct geolocation for your image.
 To cover the whole world, choose the "Bounding box" option from the "Geolocation" menu and input the values: -180 -90 180 90.

 Next, proceed click the "Export" button and choose the output format for your map.
 If you're not sure which one to choose, please refer to this documentation article.

 Clicking the "Continue" button will take you to the page, where you can change the settings like the zoom levels or the tile format.
 The default values suggested by MapTiler Engine should give satisfying results, but you can change them if you need to.

 Click the "Render" button to start the rendering process.
 When it finishes, you'll see the preview of the generated map.

 Publishing the map online

-When you close the map preview, just choose the "Upload to cloud" option, and click on the "Start upload" button.
+When you close the map preview, just choose the "Upload to cloud" option.

-When the process finishes, you'll see the confirmation screen pop up.
-Clicking on the "Open in browser" button will take you to you MapTiler Cloud account in the web browser.
-Then, just scroll down to the "Raster tiles" section and click on the "Cesium" option.
+When the upload finishes, you'll see the confirmation pop-up.
+Clicking on the "Open in browser" button will take you to your MapTiler Cloud account in the web browser.
+When you are logged to MapTiler Cloud account your API key will automatically appear in our code examples.

 And that's it!
 Now you have a source code for globe with you own texture.